rchougule/Online-Discussion-Forum/README.md

 1. Convert the job operation of updation of thread/discussion stats into a separate micro-service.
    1. This will reduce the load on the main process.
    2. This can be implemented using Pub-Sub Redis Mechanism.
+2. API to fetch the thread/discussion related data